uc-cdis/gen3.org/content/resources/user/submit-data/sower.md

 # Linking Data from external Data Clouds to Gen3 Data Commons
 ***

 It is possible to link data on Gen3 that is stored on other cloud services (Amazon Web Services AWS, Google Cloud Storage GCS) by a process called DIIRM (*Data Ingestion, Integration, and Release Management*).
-If you have a bucket of files and want to link the data to Gen3 you can find below a step-by-step guide to do so.
-Before going forward, you need to a) know the signed URL from the bucket and b) make sure you have access to the external bucket.
+In other words, if you have a bucket of files and want to link the data to Gen3 you can find below a step-by-step guide to do so.
+Before going forward, you need to make sure you have access to the external bucket.

 - Create a manifest as a TSV file that contains all files that exist in the respective bucket.
 This manifest **has** to contain the following properties at the minimum: <ins>md5</ins> checksum, file <ins>size</ins> in bytes, and the full bucket <ins>urls</ins>.
 The column heads in the example manifest below should be taken as a reference as the indexing process is case- and word-sensitive.